ArtifactDB/SewerRat/README.md

 SewerRat will skip any problematic files that cannot be indexed due to, e.g., invalid JSON, insufficient permissions.
 The causes of any failures are reported in the `comments` array in the HTTP response.

+On success, the metadata files in the specified directory will be incorporated into the SQLite index.
+We can then [search on the contents of these files](#querying-the-index) or [fetch the contents of any file](#fetching-file-contents) in the registered directory.

+### Indexing in detail

+As mentioned above, SewerRat will recurse through the specified directory to find metadata files with the listed `base` names.
 Subdirectories with names starting with `.` are skipped during the recursive walk, so any metadata files therein will be ignored.
 This is generally a sensible choice as these directories usually do not contain any interesting (scientific) information.
 If any such subdirectory is relevant, a user can force SewerRat to include it in the index by passing its path directly as `path`.